-Family Council is a group of families and representatives who meet regularly to discuss pertinent issues related to the Home.
-Families are encouraged to attend meetings and discuss ideas and concerns.
-The Family Council serves as a support group as well as a link between families and staff.
+The Friends and Family Council is a group of family members, friends and representatives who meet regularly to discuss pertinent issues related to the Home.
+Families and friends are encouraged to attend meetings and discuss ideas and concerns.
+The Friends and Family Council serves as a support group as well as a link between families, friends and staff.

 The Grove Residents’ Council